Antori91/Home_Automation/README.md

   - Backup the Domoticz database in the main server
   - Install Domoticz in the backup server:
      - Devices: use the main Domoticz database to setup again the devices
-     - Blockly: enter again the blockly
+     - Blockly: enter again the blocklys(except the HeatingOptimizer one)
      - Scripts: copy again all the (modified) scripts and setup again Crontab
   -  Install the Cluster feature :
      - Copy the cluster scripts (nodejs and shell) to the backup server